 Themes of loneliness, social isolation, and the weight of caretaking.

-The book deals directly with intellectual disability and the social stigma of the 1940s.
+The book realistically portrays the social stigma surrounding intellectual disability in the 1940s.
 The approach is realistic and secular.
 The resolution is not a 'magic cure' for Angela, nor a perfect reconciliation, but a hopeful step toward Skip's self-acceptance and better boundaries.

 A 10 to 12 year old child who feels 'invisible' within their family or who is currently being swayed by a charismatic but unkind peer.
 It is perfect for the child who needs to know that feeling resentful of family duties is a normal, though difficult, human emotion.

 Parents should be aware of the 1940s setting.
-Some language regarding disability reflects the era.
+Be aware that the book uses terms like 'retarded,' which were once common but are now considered offensive.
+Prepare to discuss why this language is no longer acceptable and how language evolves.
 Preview the scene where Angela is left alone in a dangerous situation to discuss safety and peer pressure with your child.
 A parent might choose this after seeing their child lie to cover for a 'cool' friend or witnessing their child express deep frustration or embarrassment regarding a sibling's needs.

 Younger readers (10) focus on the 'mean girl' dynamics and the thrill of the dares.
 Older readers (13) will pick up on the nuanced family dynamics and Skip's internal struggle with her own identity vs. her role as a caretaker.

-Unlike many books that sentimentalize siblings with disabilities, Slepian allows Skip to feel genuine anger and shame, making the eventual growth feel much more authentic.
+Unlike many books that sentimentalize sibling relationships, Slepian allows Skip to feel genuine anger and shame, making the eventual growth feel much more authentic.

 In post-WWII Bronx, Skip's family moves to a new apartment.
 Skip is constantly tasked with supervising her older sister, Angela, who has a developmental disability.
 Seeking escape and belonging, Skip becomes enthralled by Jeanine, a charismatic and manipulative girl who leads a local clique.
 To stay in Jeanine's good graces, Skip begins to neglect Angela and participates in increasingly 'daring' acts, leading to a climax where Angela is put in genuine danger for the sake of a prank.